Are you entitled to claim these tax deductions?

 Time to read : 4 Minutes

-October 31 marks the legal deadline for lodging your tax return if you are a self-lodger using myTax.
+October 31 marked the legal deadline for lodging your tax return if you are a self-lodger using myTax.
 But if you're using a tax agent to do your return, you still have time – possibly until May next year – to get your return done with no penalty.

 Everyone wants to receive a healthy return when doing taxes, so it makes sense that you claim deductions for everything that you’re entitled to.